franke-hub/SDL/src/doc/Journal/Journal.md

 While the Windows throughput is essentially unchanged, the Linux throughput has dramatically regressed.
 This needs to be fixed but I also wanted to synchronize the maint and trunk branches.

+#### inc/dev/Recorder.h
+Used for generic statistic recording, reporting, and resetting.
+Recorders are inserted into or removed from a global table.
+The recorded information is displayed on demand.

+#### inc/pub/Diagnostic.h
+Contains debugging diagnostic objects.
+- Pristine, used to check for "wild stores" clobbering objects.
+A Pristine object is (temporarily) placed before and after an object suspected of being somehow clobbered by wild stores.
+- namespace std::pub_diag, used for shared_ptr tracking.
+Useful for finding shared_ptr instances.
+This uses conditional macros to redefine make_shared, shared_ptr, and weak_ptr so most code is unchanged.
+It also defines and conditionally activates INS_DEBUG_OBJ(x) and REM_DEBUG_OBJ(x) macros to be placed in objects containing shared pointers of interest.

+Unless activated, namespace std::pub_diag has no overhead.
+When activated, objects and their shared_ptrs can be displayed at any time using the static method std::Debug_ptr::debug.
+This turned out to be useful and was probably quicker to implement than tracking down one instance where a shared_ptr<Stream> was not being cleared.
+(This also happened to be a memory leak of an object not managed by a shared_ptr.)

+While (C++11) template<T,U> dynamic_pointer_cast(shared_ptr<U>) is implemented,
+the other associated pointer_casts are not used in the dev library and are not implemented both because they weren't needed and couldn't be properly tested.

+### 2022/10/24 Trunk commit ~/src/cpp/lib/dev HTTP/1 operational

+Commit: Both Client and Server use asychronous polling.

+The HTTP server remains in development.
+Known bugs exist, and only HTTP/1 without encryption is currently supported.

+Cygwin throughput is best when only one Client/Server pair is used, i.e.
+`T_Stream --server --stress=1` This needs investigation.

+Linux throughput has dramatically improved.
+This version matches ../pub/Test/TestSock throughput when four client threads are used and scales linearly at least up to ten clients.
+(Test termination problems currently preclude using more clients than that.)

+I originally went looking for a red herring when investigating this problem, adding timing event recording to the Client/Server path.
+Doing this, I found that the client and server thread clocks were not closely synchronized.
+In fact, the Server clock (in both Cygwin and Linux) ran about .15 seconds behind the Client clock.
+The Server would seem to receive a request nearly .15 seconds before it was sent and the Client would receive its (asynchronous) response more than .15 seconds after it was sent.

+Investigation showed that yes, different CPUs (on different threads) can be out of synch.
+I didn't find anything indicating that the synchronization error would be this large.
+While considering writing a clock synchronization thread (which the kernel should be able to generally do without actually needing a thread) the red herring began to stink.

+Linux top and the gnome-system-monitor both showed that essentially *no* multi-threading occurred, so I switched to implementing Server polling.
+This requires multi-threading both when servicing requests and when receiving reponses.
+With a few glitches here and there this, proved easy to do using Client.cpp to model the changes needed in Server.cpp.
+More server multi-threading fixed the throughput issue, and polling reduced the overhead compared to ~/src/cpp/lib/pub/TestSock.cpp.

+I'm temporarily leaving the timing code (in ~/src/cpp/lib/dev/Global.cpp and ../../inc/dev/Global.h) and spread throughout the HTTP/1 send/receive path.
+The Global code will be moved to ~/src/cpp/lib/.OBSOLETE/dev rather than simply discarded but the recording hooks will be removed.
+If you're interested in these later, use gitk to look at today's version.

 ----